-The District expects to continue to finance from indebtedness a prior year SPP Notification to Construct capital project for approximately 225 miles of 345 kV transmission line (the "R-Project") which has an SPP approved estimated cost of \$462.7 million.
+The District expects to continue to finance from indebtedness a prior year SPP Notification to Construct capital project for approximately 226 miles of 345 kV transmission line (the "R-Project") which has an SPP approved estimated cost of \$462.7 million.
+If the updated District cost estimate exceeds the SPP escalated baseline by more than 20%, the District would need to seek approval from SPP.
 The District previously issued General Revenue Bonds, 2020 Series A to finance a portion of the cost of the R-Project.
-The District has spent approximately \$142.7 million through December 31, 2021, for design, construction mobilization and easement acquisitions.
+The District has spent approximately \$147.0 million through December 31, 2022, for design, construction mobilization and easement acquisitions.
 Additional information on the R-Project is in the Notes to Financial Statements, specifically Note 12.D., SPP Membership and Transmission Agreements, and Note 12.F., Environmental, Endangered Species Act.

 Congressional action reduced the 35.0% interest subsidy, pursuant to the requirements of the Balanced Budget and Emergency Deficit Control Act of 1985, as amended, on the District's 2010 Series A (Taxable Build America Bonds).
-Reductions were 5.7% and 5.9% for fiscal years ended September 30, 2021 and 2020, respectively.
+Reductions were 5.7% for fiscal years ended September 30, 2022 and 2021, respectively.

-There were outstanding principal amounts aggregating \$503.2 million and \$93.4 million from legal defeasances of General Revenue Bonds, 2012 Series A, 2013 Series A, 2014 Series A, 2014 Series C, 2015 Series A-2, and 2017 Series A, as of December 31, 2021 and 2020, respectively.
+There were outstanding principal amounts aggregating \$3.9 million from legal defeasances of General Revenue Bonds, 2017 Series A, and \$503.2 million from legal defeasances of General Revenue Bonds, 2012 Series A, 2013 Series A, 2014 Series A, 2014 Series C and 2015 Series A-2, as of December 31, 2022 and 2021, respectively.